 When assessing needs and reviewing requests, the Bicycle Parking Program places priority on the highest demand destinations, specifically main business districts, small business districts in neighborhoods, schools, parks, and public buildings.
 If you would like to request bicycle parking in a residential location, please review these guidelines first.

 View a map of open bike rack requests and submit a request.

 Requirements for Development Projects

 The City of Cambridge has required bicycle parking as part of new development since 1981.
-The most recent modifications to bicycle parking zoning requirements were adopted into the Zoning Ordinance by the City Council on June 3, 2013.
-Zoning requirements address both short- and long-term bicycle parking, and are enforced through the special permit and building permit review process and the Parking and Transportation Demand Management (PTDM) program.
+Bicycle parking requirements in the Zoning Ordinance were last updated in 2013.
+Zoning requirements address both short- and long-term bicycle parking.

 On-Street Bicycle Parking Corrals